noodnik2/flightvisualizer/README.md

 Flight Visualizer is packaged into a standalone CLI command named `fviz`.

+The [Makefile](./Makefile) target `build-all` creates versions for popular architectures, including MacOs, Linux and Windows.

 ## Building From Source or Contributing

 The "home" source control repository of Flight Visualizer is on GitHub at